thk2b/malloc/README.md

 source scripts/reset.sh
 ```

+Or link with `libft_malloc.so`.

-# Implementation requirements
+# Strategy

-- Memory must be managed via `mmap(2)` and `mmunmap(2)`
+- Memory is managed via `mmap(2)` and `mmunmap(2)`.

-# Architecture
+- mmaped areas are managed via the `area` struct and `area__*` functions.
+Areas are a doubly linked list containing individual `blocks`, which are taken from an available `area`.

+- `blocks` have a 1 word header encoding size, free status, and free status of the previous block.
+An additional 3 word minimum size is required to store free list nodes.

+- `free_blocks` are doubly-linked list nodes.
+They have the same header as the underlying `block`, 2 pointers to adjacent free_blocks, an an additional footer encoding the block's size.
+This footer, in addition to `block.prev_free` allows for linear time coalescing of neighboring blocks.

-- Free blocks are stored in an adress-ordered linked list
+- Free blocks are stored in an adress-ordered linked list, such that `free_block->prev < free_block < free_block->next` is true for all free blocks for a free list.
+This ensures that the memory close to the begining of the mmaped areas gets reused sooner, reducing memory fragmentation and improving locality.

+- When freeing the last `block` of an `area`, the block is destroyed and `area.cur_size` is reduced, effectively destroying the block.
+This significantly reduces external fragmentation.

-- 3 free lists are used, one for each size class
+- 3 free lists are used.
+Each list contains blocks of a specific size range (0-255, 256-1023, 1024+).

-- Free blocks are selected on a first fit basis
+- Free blocks are selected on a first fit basis.

-- Memory is defragmented at allocation size
+- Memory is defragmented at allocation size.
+When searching the free list for a block of the requested size, neighboring free blocks are included in the current blocks's size, and merged if the combined size is sufficient.

-# Screenshoots
+- The last block

 # Further improvements